gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 - Requires 256 bytes for the attribute shadow buffer.
 - The four-screen variant of mapper30 is not very popular for physical cartridge production.

-#### mapper2-h / mapper2-v
+##### m2-h / m2-v

 This configuration uses the horizontal / vertical arrangement variant of mapper2.

 Advantages:
 - Scrolling glitches limited to either vertical / horizontal edges.
 - Mapper2 has the highest legacy emulator compatibility of the support mappers.
 - ROM size can be up to 2MB.
-4MB could theoretically be supported with a iNES 2.0 header.
+4MB could theoretically be supported with an iNES 2.0 header.
-- Compatible with mapper30 boards if ROM size is max 512kB
+- Compatible with mapper30 boards if ROM size is max 512kB.

 Disadvantages:
 - Some emulators may artificially limit ROM size, as historical boards only used ROM sizes up to 256kB